Skip to navigation Skip to content

 If customers have lodged a paper claim for Age Pension and Pension Bonus, Service Officers must check if the customer has already attended a FIS appointment or has one booked.
 If not, contact must be made with the customer to recommend they contact a Financial Information Service (FIS) Officer regarding their claim for Age Pension and Pension Bonus.

-Note: for customers in vulnerable circumstances, see Intent to claim and vulnerable customers.
+Note: for customers in vulnerable circumstances, see Intent to claim for vulnerable customers.

 2

-If an SA002 or SA412 has been lodged with the details for the customer and their partner (who is also eligible for Age Pension within the early claim period), check the following question responses in the claim form:
+If the SA002 has been lodged with the details for the customer and their partner (who is also eligible for Age Pension within the early claim period), check the following question responses in the claim form:

 • Do you have a partner?